deanwampler/spark-scala-tutorial/README.markdown

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.

-Note that if you need to exit the Scala/Spark console at this point, use `:quit` or `control-d`.

 ## The Spark Web Console

 When you have a `SparkContext` running, it provides a web UI with very useful information about how your job is mapped to JVM tasks, metrics about execution, etc.